27 mile bike ride tomorrow, which bike should my daughter bring?

 I am going on a group ride myself tomorrow for 30 some odd miles.
 I mention this because of my stubborn refusal to buy a decent platform e-bike rack until early last Spring.
 I used to stuff my e-bike in the back of my SUV, and now marvel at how much easier the rack is.
 My point?
 Invest in a decent platform rack.
 Your back, bike, and vehicle floor will thank you.
 Much less rigmarole too.

 I gave a teen member of my family a Propella Mini with the same kind of range limitation.
-The good thing about that bike though is the mid 30s lb. weight, so she sometimes peddles sans power without a problem.
+The good thing about that bike though is the mid 30s lb. weight, so she sometimes pedals sans power without a problem.
 I don't know how the somewhat heavier Lite compares in that regard though.

 Hydration bladder is nice for short distance, maximum effort rides or races.. but I wouldn't use it for casual riding, since they tend to tire the ride more quickly than having the bike carrying the water bottle weight.